derailed-dash/demo-lz-docs/content/epam-lz/onboarding/patching.md

 #### Deploying Instances

 We are now able to build GCE instances (VMs) from our image.
-On ECP, our security policy will only permit the use of _Shielded VM images_.
+On LZiiB, our security policy will only permit the use of _Shielded VM images_.
 I.e. Google images that are already in the _Shielded_ category, or EPAM CIS-compliant gold images.

 {{<mermaid align="left">}}
 graph LR